tinytech-studio/Movie-Bash/README.md

 If We need to rely on consent as a legal basis for processing Your information and Your country requires consent from a parent, We may require Your parent's consent before We collect and use that information.

+# Credits/ Attribution
+This product uses the TMDb (The Movie Database) API but is not endorsed or certified by TMDb.
+Visit for more info: https://www.themoviedb.org/

 # Links to Other Websites